-The distributed fiber optic sensor market is forecast to be $622 million in 2013.
-Decreases associated with reduced government spending were compensated for by distributed acoustic sensing (DAS) systems market penetration.
-In 2017, the market is projected to be $1.525 billion with 73% associated with the oil and gas segments, according to the Photonic Sensor Consortium Market Survey Report.
+The distributed fiber optic sensor market stood at $585 million in 2013.
+The market is projected to be $1.458 billion in 2018 with 70% associated with the oil and gas segments, according to a recent market survey report conducted by the Photonic Sensor Consortium and published by Information Gatekeepers.

 Why is there such a strong interest in this technology?
 Fiber optic sensors represent a technology base that can be applied to a multitude of sensing applications.
 There are several characteristic advantages of fiber optics that make their use especially attractive for sensors:

 - Allow access into normally inaccessible areas and harsh environments

 - Immune to radio frequency interference (RFI) and electro-magnetic interference (EMI)